chrisppa/groceryapp/README.md

 # grocery_app
-This is a flutter built application for trade of groceries
+This is a flutter built application for trade of groceries, recess work I did with kushalsharma